aanyaagrawal26/MediTrack-Pro/README.md

 ## 📜 License

-MIT — free to use for your college project, demos, and learning.
+NOT free to use for your college project, demos, and learning.
 Built as an educational patient-safety reference app.